j0shlam/simulations/ou_et_al_2021/README.md

-# method. for ATP mdrun
+# OLD OLD OLD method. for ATP mdrun
 notes from *ou_et_al* for prep: 20 ATP molecules are added, using a cubic box of 12.6nm per side and solvated with TIP3P water model.
   * Setting up the simulation within gromacs via:
   1. Initial structure of lysozyme and ATP `gmx insert-molecules -f 1iee_clean.pdb -ci atp.pdb -o 1iee_atp.gro -nmol 20 `